christianbernier/physicsnotes/notes/00-relativity/2-twin-paradox.md

 ### Why the setup does not make sense

 The twin paradox is not actually a paradox.
 The issue lies in how the situation is framed.
-It is not possible for observer $O'$ to remain in an inertial reference frame for the entire jouney since they must, at some point, turn around and come back to Earth.
+It is not possible for observer $O'$ to remain in an inertial reference frame for the entire journey since they must, at some point, turn around and come back to Earth.
 Therefore, at some point they accelerated and the laws of physics no longer applied the same.

 ### Who would actually be younger?